How We Stay Connected Sailing The World – Free Wifi, Phones, & Satellite

 Do You Need A Burner Phone?

-We get the question often about burner phones (cheap phone you don’t care about).
-We have one of our old phones we use as a burner phone for one purpose: BIG uploads and downloads.
+We have one of our old phones we use as a burner phone (the cheap phones you don’t care about) for one purpose: BIG uploads and downloads.

 When we need to download or upload a big file that will take all night, we use the burner phone.
 Many large software updates can be downloaded and then installed later.
 We transfer our YouTube videos to the phone and then leave it overnight for uploads.
 We always attach a business card with our contact info in case the night shift doesn’t communicate with the morning shift.
 So…if you have these sorts of internet needs, get a burner phone or just keep an old phone (broken screen and all) for these tasks.